 - Balance the general and subsidiary ledgers.

-- Prepare classified financial statements with supporting schedules.
+- Prepare classified financial statements.

 - Prepare end-of-period adjusting and closing journal entries.